sveltia/sveltia-cms/README.md

 - You can [work with a local Git repository](#work-with-a-local-git-repository) without any configuration or proxy server[^26].
   - This allows you to bypass the 30 MB file size limit[^51].
   - The `logo_url` defined in the configuration will be used[^49].
-- Click once (the Save button) instead of twice (Publish > Publish Now) to save an entry.
+- Click once (the Save button) instead of twice (Publish > Publish now) to save an entry.
 - The Entry Editor closes automatically when an entry is saved.
+- You can upload multiple assets at once.
+(See below)
 - You can delete multiple entries and assets at once.
 - Some keyboard shortcuts are available for faster editing.
 More to come!
   - Create a new entry: `Ctrl+E` (Windows/Linux) / `Command+E` (macOS)